 How Do Cranberries Grow?

 While cranberries aren’t grown their entire existence in water, flooding is used for three phases of growth.
-In winter fields are flooded, resulting in a thick covering of ice that protects the developing flower buds against cold temperatures and dry winter winds.
-Then in the spring, when temperatures warm, the water is pumped out, the plants flower and fruit is formed.
+In the winter, fields are flooded, resulting in a thick covering of ice that protects the developing flower buds against cold temperatures and dry winter winds.
+Then in the spring, when temperatures warm, the water is pumped out, the plants flower, and fruit is formed.

 When the fruit is mature and red, the field is often flooded again.
 Why?
 Cranberries are harvested in one of two ways, wet harvest or dry harvest.
 Most cranberries are wet harvested when the field is flooded, but a few are dry harvested with a mechanical picker, to be sold as fresh fruit.

 When fields are going to be wet harvested, the field is flooded.
-A giant mechanical egg beater stirs the water about dislodging the berries.
-Ripe berries bob to the top and are gathered to be made into juices, preserves, frozen or any of a 1,000 different products including your famous holiday cranberry sauce.
+A giant mechanical eggbeater stirs the water about dislodging the berries.
+Ripe berries bob to the top and are gathered to be made into juices, preserves, frozen, or any of 1,000 different products including your famous holiday cranberry sauce.